OmriRoter/Live-Location-Tracking-Backend/README.md

 ### 1. Create New User

-Creates a new user in the system.
+Creates a new user in the system with default active status and location.

 **Endpoint:** `POST /api/users/create`